Oklahoma’s ‘Pioneer Woman’ builds media empire on the Plains

 It’s paying off for her and, town leaders hope, Pawhuska.

-About 150 miles northeast of Oklahoma City, Pawhuska has one stoplight that blinks red in four directions.
-Most of the last 40 miles of a two-lane state highway headed into town from the west are dotted with ranches, occasional cellphone towers, more than 100 windmills, and no signs with directions to the town, much less Drummond’s store which she and locals call “The Merc.”
+About 150 miles (240 kilometers) northeast of Oklahoma City, Pawhuska has one stoplight that blinks red in four directions.
+Most of the last 40 miles (64 kilometers) of a two-lane state highway headed into town from the west are dotted with ranches, occasional cellphone towers, more than 100 windmills, and no signs with directions to the town, much less Drummond’s store which she and locals call “The Merc.”

 Pawhuska City Manager Mike McCartney said he hopes to see an increase in the town’s “less than 50” motel rooms with plans to renovate a five-story building across the street from The Mercantile into a hotel.
 Many visitors stay in nearby Bartlesville or Ponca City, he said.

 Outside The Mercantile, drivers stop on Main Street to allow pedestrians to cross.
-On a sweltering June morning, as temperatures approached 90 degrees, a line of people about 200 feet long and three to five persons wide, in spots, waited to enter the restaurant.
+On a sweltering June morning, as temperatures approached 90 degrees (32 Celsius), a line of people about 200 feet (60 meters) long and three to five persons wide, in spots, waited to enter the restaurant.
 Estimated wait time: more than two hours.

 “If it’s as good as all of her food that she cooks on her show” it will be worth the wait, said Laura Burton, 67, of Broken Arrow, Oklahoma.